IDILSoftDevPj/SPIDIL/README.md

 *IDIL Ecology & Evolution masters degree 2023-2024*

-This repository is a group project for the **software development** unit : *https://bcharlier.github.io/HAB796B9/
+This repository is a group project for the **software development** unit : https://bcharlier.github.io/HAB796B9/

 The objective of this project is to see in we can find english words in the sequences of amino acids from the human proteome.
-To do this, we first use a file containing the 3000 most common words in the English lexicon. git
+To do this, we first use a file containing the 3000 most common words in the English lexicon.
+Afterwards, we use the human-proteome fasta file to create a dictionary containing all the sequences of amino acids for each proteins.
+We create functions that will search for words in the sequences.

+The second objective of our project is to convert a Genbank file into a fasta file, using the genome of Saccharomyces cerevisiae’s chromosome I. Firstly, we read the Genbank file "NC_001133.gbk".
+We create functions to identify the organism and the genes, as well as the nucleotide sequences.
+We create a complimentary sequence and create a fasta file.

 ## Code used to download the files used by the script